ChillarAnand/emacsism/emacsism.md

 (if (> y z) (+ x y) (+ x z))
 ```

-Can also be written as
+can also be written as

 ```commonlisp
 (+ x (if (> y z) y z))